-Pros: In addition to CRM capabilities, Presspoint also offers e-commerce functionality.
+Pros: In addition to CRM capabilities, Presspoint CRM also offers e-commerce functionality.
 This includes adding “Buy Now” buttons to any page, online carts and input of transactions into a client’s history.
 Advanced reporting is also available.

 Cons: There are few integration options other than MailChimp.
 Some users may also find the interface isn’t easily navigable.

 In addition to CRM, WP ERP also handles your human resource management (HRM) and accounting procedures.
 Each of these modules can take unlimited entries, and your WordPress dashboard can even be customized with the tool.
-Emails, meetings, SMS, and calls can also be scheduled with WP ERP.
+Emails, meetings, SMS, and calls can also be scheduled with WordPress ERP.

 Price: This resource is free, but bundles to utilize additional features such as asset management and email marketing are also available.